thomasaltenburger98/movie-recommendation/README.md

 # Movie Recommendation App

 The Movie Recommendation App is a web application that provides personalized movie recommendations based on user preferences.
-The app utilizes a combination of a Laravel backend, an Angular frontend, and a Python machine learning script for recommendation generation.
+The app utilizes a combination of a Spring Boot backend, an Angular frontend, and a Python machine learning script for recommendation generation.

 ---